 The OECD methodology has been adopted by various authors to measure the stringency of EPL in Central and Eastern Europe and the Western Balkans as well.
 Micevska (2004) made the first attempt constructing the EPL indices according to the OECD methodology for a number of Southeast European countries: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Macedonia, Serbia and Montenegro, and Romania.
 Additionally Micevska presented other cross-country information on labour market institutions of these countries.
-Micevska's recent update of the employment protection legislation index for Southeastern Europe will be presented in section 3.2 (subsection Employment protection legislation).
+Micevska's recent update of the employment protection legislation index for

-This index is constructed as a weighted average of 22 different indicators describing various aspects of both permanent and temporary employment, as well as collective dismissals.
-Although some of these indicators are readily available from the countries' labour code (e.g. notice period, severance payment, maximum duration of temporary contracts), most of them need to be constructed using different sources of information, together with some subjective aggregation method
+3 This index is constructed as a weighted average of 22 different indicators describing various aspects of both permanent and temporary employment, as well as collective dismissals.
+Although some of these indicators are readily available from the countries' labour code (e.g. notice period, severance payment, maximum duration of temporary contracts), most of them need to be constructed using different sources of information, together with some subjective aggregation method.